travelem/mongoose-unique-array-objects/readme.md

 })
 ```

 In the example above only unique **lang** keys will be preserved.
-Other objects will be silently ignored and excluded from **save** operation.
+Other objects will be silently ignored and excluded from the **save** operation.

 Finally, load the plugin: